 - Intel i7-8565U CPU

 DJs concerned with the potential security issues that exist in Huawei products need not be worried.
-An alternative is the ASUS ZenBook UX533, comparable both in cost and performance.
+An alternative is the ASUS ZenBook 13, comparable both in performance and substantially cheaper in price.

-It comes with a powerful processor that can wrestle any application confidently, 512 GB of SSD storage, plenty of RAM, and a dedicated graphics card.
+What you get is a powerful processor (i7 8565U) that can wrestle any application confidently, 512 GB of SSD storage, and plenty of RAM.

-7. Best Mid-Range Windows Laptop: ASUS VivoBook S Intel Core i7-8550U
+Best Budget Laptop for DJing: ASUS VivoBook S Intel Core i7-8550U

 - Ultra-narrow screen bezel gives wider range of view